What makes us see a character as good or evil? The character’s design probably has something to do with it.

 We wanted to investigate the connection between colors and character.
 So we decided to analyze a group of characters that we, like so many, hold close to our hearts: Disney characters.

 Many of us grew up with Disney characters.
 These characters inform our understanding of what makes the image of a “hero” and what makes the image of a “villain”.
-And after tallying up some number, we definitely were able to find some connections between the colors and qualities of their characters.
+And after tallying up some numbers, we definitely were able to find some connections between the colors in their characters and their personalities.

 At Venngage, we love geeking out and making cool data visualizations.

 That’s why we decided to see if we could find a correlation between the dominant color in Disney character designs and how “good” and “evil” they are.